 J-PAL works with governments, NGOs, donors, and other partners who are more interested in learning the answer to the question: How effective is our program?
 This question can be answered through an impact evaluation.
 There are many methods of doing impact evaluations.
-But the one used by J-PAL is the randomized evaluation.
+J-PAL uses a methodology known as randomized evaluation.

 1. Needs Assessment